ATB Financial: Formation

 The Treasury Branches proved popular amongst Albertans, resulting in the government establishing 22 branches and 270 branch agencies by June 1939.
 The Treasury Branches were first authorized to provide loans in 1941 to be approved under a centralized "loan committee" overseen by the Treasury Branches Superintendent.
 Expanding into lending services was necessary to gain a stronger presence in retail areas, as many merchants who operate with the Treasury Branches also maintained a separate account at another bank to ensure access to credit.

 The only services provided up to 1943 were term savings accounts at 1.5 to 3 per cent interest, and the sale of automobile, hunting and fishing licences.
 Furthermore, the government charged consumers a two per cent penalty on cash withdrawals to continue to incentivize Albertans to use non-negotiable transfer vouchers to ensure capital did not flow out of the branches.
 Merchants were provided a means to withdraw a certain amount of cash without being charged a penalty in order to replace goods sold for vouchers.
-A formula was developed to determine the "basic rate", the amount of cash the merchant could withdraw without penalty by taking the merchant's annual profit margin as a per cent and subtracting that from 100 per cent (i.e. 10% margin less 100% means 90% of the balance is available to be withdrawn without penalty).
-The calculation basic rate system was deemed cumbersome and replaced in February 1941 with a centralized list compiled by the Department of Industries and Labor, based on the type of products and services sold and the location of the business.
+A formula was developed to determine the "basic rate", the amount of cash the merchant could withdraw without penalty by taking the merchant's annual profit margin as a percentage and subtracting it from 100 per cent (i.e. 10% margin less 100% means 90% of the balance is available to be withdrawn without penalty).
+The calculation basic rate system was deemed cumbersome and replaced in February 1941 with a centralized list compiled by the Department of Industries and Labour, based on the type of products and services sold and the location of the business.
 By early 1942 there were over 7,125 merchants enrolled under the interim program.

-Government employees were partially paid with Treasury Branch vouchers with single employees, widows and widowers receiving 15 per cent of their salary in voucher form.
+Government employees were partially paid with Treasury Branch vouchers, with single employees, widows and widowers receiving 15 per cent of their salary in voucher form.
 Married employees were paid between 15 and 25 per cent of their salary in vouchers, and the calculation was made after all deductions.
-This policy encouraged employees to use the service versus other banks.
+This policy encouraged employees to use the service instead of other banks.
 The bonus system ceased in April 1945 and a contingency of $480,738 was paid out of the province's general revenue fund to a reserve fund for the purpose of covering the cumulative earned bonuses during the program.

 The Treasury Branches proved to be successful as deposits grew to $24-million by 1946, and by 1950 there were 45 Treasury Branches, six sub-branches, and 110 agencies employing 331 staff.